castellanos70/StarvationEvasion/README.md

 ## Starting up the Game
 The client entry point is:<br>
-<tt>starvationevasion.client.Setup.Main</tt> Running this should ask you for single or multiplayer.
+<tt>starvationevasion.client.Setup.Main</tt> Running this should ask you for single or multi-player.
-Multiplayer will attempt to connect to <tt>foodgame.cs.unm.edu:5555</tt>.
+Multi-player will attempt to connect to <tt>foodgame.cs.unm.edu:5555</tt>.
 Assuming the server is up and running, this will work. <br><br>

 Selecting single player requires that you first start a local server. the server entry point is:
-<tt>starvationevasion.server.Server<tt>.
+<tt>starvationevasion.server.Server</tt>.
 The default port is 5555.

 ## Server
 * Javier Chavez - javierc@cs.unm.edu